 My specialty is working with aspiring screenwriters

-I've produced 3 studio movies (and made numerous studio script development deals) -- all based on screenplays I developed with first-time, unrepresented screenwriters.
+I've produced 3 studio movies (and made numerous production company/studio development deals) — all based on screenplays I developed with first-time, unrepresented screenwriters.

 I have an unequaled track-record of proven successes on behalf of aspiring screenwriters at Hollywood's best literary agencies, top management-production companies, and major movie studios.